Find out more about ORBIS's work.

 Peter Hickson is chairman of two public companies, Communisis plc and Chemring Group plc.
 He is alo senior independent director of Coalfield Resources plc.
-He was chairman of Anglian Water Group from 2003 until 2009.
-He was a non-executive director of Kazakhmys plc from 2009 to 2011, London & Continental Railways from 2007 to 2011, Scottish Power plc from 2006 to 2007, Marconi Corporation from 2004 to 2007 and RAC plc from 1994 to 2002.
+He was chairman of Anglian Water Group from 2003 until 2009 and was a non-executive director of Kazakhmys plc from 2009 to 2011, London & Continental Railways from 2007 to 2011, Scottish Power plc from 2006 to 2007, Marconi Corporation from 2004 to 2007 and RAC plc from 1994 to 2002.
 He was group finance director of Powergen plc from 1996 to 2002.
 Peter is also chairman of the Governors at St. John's School, Leatherhead and joined the ORBIS UK board in 2008.
 He was a director and Treasurer of ORBIS International from 2010 to 2013.

 Mary Killen, the daughter of a GP, grew up in Northern Ireland.
 A journalist since l984, her career began on Mark Boxer's Tatler.
 She has since written weekly columns for the Times, the Daily Telegraph, the Sunday Telegraph and the Daily Express, and has written monthly columns for Marie Claire magazine and Harpers & Queen.
 She writes a weekly advice column for the Spectator, and for the Lady magazine.
 She also wrote a column for House & Garden magazine for 12 years, and freelances for many other publications.
 Ms. Killen joined the ORBIS UK board in 2001.